mattrasto/phase/README.md

 Groups can overlap, in which case modifications are applied sequentially if they modify the same attributes of an element.

 Groups can be used in morphs as well.
-If a morph needs to mutate many elements in the same way, it makes sense to group them together and perform one operation on the entire set!
+If a morph needs to mutate many elements in the same way, it makes sense to group them together and perform one operation on the entire set.
 This also helps for when the graph structure changes.
 If an element is added or removed from the group, that's no problem for the morph - it just keeps working on whichever elements are in that group whenever it's applied.

-Combining groups with events and morphs allow you to do one more thing: you can have two separate flows that simultaneously interact with the viz.
+Combining groups with events and morphs allow you to do another thing: you can have two separate flows that simultaneously interact with the viz.
 You can modify the group whenever you want, and you can apply the morph whenever you want.
 So if you decided to apply the morph when the group changes (or vice versa), you can visualize a graph that adapts when its structure is changed!

 ### Phases and Morphs

-Phases and morphs are probably the hardest concepts to grasp.
 I'll explain the motivation behind phases and morphs before we dive into how they work.

 #### Motivation